-David Cabrales is a renowned litigator with broad experience representing clients in government and commercial litigation matters.
+David Cabrales is a renowned litigator with broad experience representing clients in environmental, state government, and commercial litigation matters.
 He frequently represents financial institutions, securities broker-dealers, retailers, and life and health insurance companies in traditional and complex litigation, as well as in arbitration proceedings.
+David routinely appears before the Texas Commission on Environmental Quality, the State Office of Administrative Hearing, FINRA, and AAA.
 David also counsels clients in matters before state government, and he provides representation to businesses in litigation matters initiated by state attorneys general.

 A graduate of Southern Methodist University Dedman School of Law, David began his legal career as a briefing attorney to Texas Supreme Court Justice Raul Gonzalez.

 You may use the wildcard symbol (*) as a root expander.
 A search for "anti*" will find not only "anti", but also "anti-trust", "antique", etc.

 Entering two terms together in a search field will behave as though an "OR" is being used.
 For example, entering "Antique Motorcars" as a Client Name search will find results with either word in the Client Name.